Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 Check your vegetable drawer twice a week

 Have a quick rummage.
 If you have something about to turn then make a point of using it up.
 Cook an omelette for lunch, chop it and prep it for the freezer or just use it in that nights dinner.
 Stop wasting food because of laziness!
 I’m my own worst enemy sometimes.
-I might see a pepper, going a bit wrinkly, and I think oh I’ll use it tomorrow for a curry or something, but it doesn’t happen.
+I might see a pepper, going a bit wrinkly, and I think oh I’ll use it tomorrow for a slow cooker chicken curry or something, but it doesn’t happen.
 Check your fruit & vegetables when you have time and actually make the effort!

 Meal plan like a boss